-This 14-Year-Old Is Still Missing & Her Parents Have Something To Say To NYPD
+NYPD Just Located This 14-Year-Old Girl Who Was Missing For A Week

 A child is considered missing if they are under 18 and their parents or guardians do not know where they are; however, children of color are disproportionally more likely to be labeled as runaways, Natalie Wilson, co-founder of the Black and Missing Foundation told CNN.
 Because investigators believe the child left voluntarily, often Amber Alerts are not issued and media attention fades quickly if it picks up the story at all.

 According to a study published in the Journal of Criminal Law and Criminology, only 20% of missing person cases in the United States involving a black person are covered by the news.
 The FBI's National Crime Information Center (NCIC) database's most recent data lists 424,066 missing children under 18.
-About 37% of those children are black.
+About 37% of those children are Black.

 "There's a sense of distrust between law enforcement and the minority community," Wilson told CNN.
-But, Wilson and other leaders who have spoken out on the crisis of missing black girls in the U.S. feel that speaking out and sharing stories is the most important first step to stopping what could easily turn into an epidemic.
+But, Wilson and other leaders who have spoken out on the crisis of missing Black girls in the U.S. feel that speaking out and sharing stories is the most important first step to stopping what could easily turn into an epidemic.

-One such story is that of missing 16-year-old, Shemika Hill in St. Louis, MI.
+One such story is that of missing 16-year-old, Shemika Hill in St. Louis, MO.
 According to Shemika's mother, Paula Cosey Hill, on December 28, 2008, Shemika's spent the evening watching movies with her cousins.
 When everyone awoke the next morning, Shemika was gone.
 Police were called, but they quickly dismissed the case.
 They believed that because the door to the family's home was unlocked, Shemika must have run away.
 Police ultimately decided to not launch a search for the missing teen.

 Advertisement

-Whoopi Goldberg took a moment on The View to amplify awareness surrounding the ongoing investigation.
+Whoopi Goldberg took a moment on The View to amplify awareness surrounding the ongoing investigation into Jenna's disappearance.
 Goldberg shared a brief summary of the situation as well as Jenna’s photo and description.

 “I hope she comes home,” Hospedales told WCBS.
 “That’s all I want.
 I just want my baby home.”

-Note: Update: Missing teenager Jenna Hospedales was returned home safely on Tuesday night after she went missing for almost a week.
-Police have not yet released any details about her case and the nature of why she was missing, but have assured that she was returned safely to her family.